ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 shared variable must now be a protected type (there was no such restriction before).

-Minors corrections were added by the 2002 revision of the VHDL standard.
+Minor corrections were added by the 2002 revision of the VHDL standard.
 This revision is not fully backward compatible with VHDL-00 since, for example, the value of the `'instance_name` attribute has slightly changed.